eliaswisa/Ex_2/README.md

 **summery:**

-the project focus an pokemon game that built on weighted directional graph data structure that has several classes.
+the project focus an pokemon
+that built on weighted directional graph data structure that has several classes.

 NodeData-who represents node in a graph as inner class of WGraph who has a field of adjacency list in a form of hashMap of nodes and keys